 Nestled in Pennsylvania Dutch country between a large dairy farm and the Erie National Wildlife Refuge, Too Far Out Farm is favored for its natural beauty and tranquility.
 Residents of TFO Farm include horses, sheep, and various other friendlies of the canine and feline varieties.
 You could set your watch by the neighbors' evening visits: a herd of very social dairy cows, who always seem to mosey on down right around supper time every evening.

-Currently, we have one primitive campsite (for tents or a small RV), available.
+Currently, we have one primitive campsite (for tents or a small RV) available.
 No need to worry about nosey or annoying camp neighbors, because we only book one group at a time - YOURS!
-The campsite includes a fire ring, a limited amount of cut and stacked fire wood, composting toilets and a table for your use.
+The campsite includes a fire ring, a limited amount of cut and stacked fire wood, a composting toilet and a table for your use.
 There is room for a smaller rig if you want to bring your RV, riding horses or ATV.
 We can accommodate up to four of your horses in our outdoor round pen as long as they get along with each other.
 (Sorry, no sheltered stalls or run-in sheds for the horses, as yet and all horses must have current health papers and documentation of negative coggins test.)
 Trail riding on the back roads of Penn's woods delights many a visitor all four seasons of the year.

 The farm is within walking distance of hiking and cross-country ski trails that meander through the Erie National Wildlife Refuge.
 Also, Crawford County's best kept secret for Perch, Walleye and Blue Gill fishing (including ice fishing) is a mile away at Sugar Lake.
-Bring your canoe m, kayak or small boat for a sunset glide through the serene waters of this natural kettle lake and adjacent marshes.
+Bring your canoe (or rent ours!), kayak or small boat for a sunset glide through the serene waters of this natural kettle lake and adjacent marshes.
 If you come for the hunting, (in season) let us know in advance and we will help you secure the proper permits and learn the rules of the refuge.

 Speaking of the wildlife, come armed with your binoculars and a good camera.
 Common sightings include high and low-flying Bald Eagles and other birds of prey, as well as many varieties of colorful, native song birds.
 You may also encounter other woodland creatures, such as, White-Tail Deer, Black Bears, Coyotes, and of course, smaller furry critters, like raccoons, fox, squirrels, chipmunks, rabbits, beavers, ground hogs and opossum.
 Be sure to steer clear of the skunks and the porcupines, though!